This article gives a list and emphasizes the top agricultural courses worth studying in 2023.

 - Invention of new ‘recipes’ for foods using new ingredients

-- Direct practical experience in food industries, food research laboratories/station and governmental agencies responsible for the formulation and enforcement of food laws.
+- Direct practical experience in food industries, food research laboratories or stations, and governmental agencies responsible for the formulation and enforcement of food laws.

-- Entrepreneurial skills that will make students self-employed on graduation.
+- Entrepreneurial skills that will make students self-employed upon graduation.